ModelCloud/GPTQModel/README.md

 ## How is GPTQModel different from AutoGPTQ?

-GPTQModel is an opinionated fork/refactor of AutoGPTQ with latest bug fixes, more model support, faster quant inference, faster quantization, better quants (as measured in PPL) and a pledge from the ModelCloud team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.
+GPTQModel started out as a major refractor (fork) of AutoGTQP but has now morphed into a full-stand-in replacement with cleaner api, up-to-date model support, faster inference, faster quantization, higher quality quants and a pledge from the ModelCloud team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.

 We will backport bug fixes to AutoGPTQ on a case-by-case basis.

 ## Major Changes (Advantages) vs AutoGPTQ
-* 🚀🚀🚀🚀 Extensive model support for: `EXAONE 3.0`, `InternLM 2.5`, `Gemma 2`, `DeepSeek-V2`, `DeepSeek-V2-Lite`, `ChatGLM`, `MiniCPM`, `Phi-3`, `Qwen2MoE`, `DBRX` (Converted).
+* 🚀🚀🚀🚀 Extensive model support for: `Llama 3.2 Vision`, `MiniCPM3`, `GRIN-Moe`, `Phi 3.5`, `EXAONE 3.0`, `InternLM 2.5`, `Gemma 2`, `DeepSeek-V2`, `DeepSeek-V2-Lite`, `ChatGLM`, `MiniCPM`, `Phi-3`, `Qwen2MoE`, `DBRX` (Converted).
 * 🚀🚀 vLLM inference integration for quantized model where format = `FORMAT.GPTQ`
 * 🚀🚀 SGLang inference integration for quantized model where format = `FORMAT.GPTQ`
 * 🚀 [Intel/AutoRound](https://github.com/intel/auto-round) QUANT_METHOD support added for a potentially higher quality quantization with `lm_head` module quantization support for even more vram reduction: format export to `FORMAT.GPTQ` for max inference compatibility.